Gavin-Watkins/Flexible-Arb/README.md

 goto start;                           // and repeat, takes two instructions

+The felixbility of this option opens up other possiblities, like adding a second port which reads from its own LUT.
+PortA offers 23 bits, which would give a total of 47bits of data.
+This would however slow down the sample rate to 5.25 MS/s and require external latches for synchronising the data.

 # DACs
 The most important part of any ARB are the DACs.
 For this I settle on the DAC0801.
 Although quite old, they are readily available and easy to interface.
 Their datasheet quotes a settling time of 100ns consisting of the DAC slewing time and that for any ringing at the output to settle.
 The slewing time is a factor of the DAC output current and its load impedance.
 This suggests a maximum sample rate of 10 MS/s, which fits well with the 8.4 MS/s of the Due.
 The DAC0801 has complementary current sink outputs (pins 2 and 4).
 The datasheet suggests op-amp active current to voltage (I/V) converters as an output stage.
 This was found to introduce excess ringing, so passive resistive I/V converters were used instead.
 With a 1kΩ resistive load (RL) the slew rate was 30V/μs equivalent to a rise and fall time of 42ns.